 I have a couple of these babies for my tomatoes.

 This brings me to the very best and most economical way to trellis your tomatoes (or other vegetables/fruits for vertical support).

 Tomato Trellis Materials

 - 7 or 8-foot T-Posts (2 for each trellis)

 - Post Pounder

 - Grinder, optional

 All the items above are readily available at your local home improvement stores (we got most of our materials from Tractor Supply Company).
-I’ve linked to items so you can see what the items are.
+I’ve linked it to items so you can see what they look like.

 T-posts are essential to this DIY.
 You’ll want your posts to be 7 or 8 feet long.
 Just be aware that the height of your indeterminate tomatoes will be limited by how high your fencing goes up.

 Cattle panels come in 16-foot or 8-foot lengths and are just over 4 feet tall (when horizontal).
 Depending on the size of your garden (or the vehicle you are hauling the panels with), you’ll want to choose accordingly.
 It is most economical to buy the 16-foot panels ($24/each) versus the 8-foot panels $17/each).
 If you can accommodate the 16-foot panels in your truck or trailer and have a wire cutter or bolt cutter and a grinder, you’d save quite a bit of money by cutting the 16-footers to the length you need.